Deterministic World Models for Closed-loop Reachability Analysis of End-to-End Vision-based Control: Experimental Setup

-\paragraph{Image-Based Control Policy.} Each benchmark provides a fixed CNN controller with two convolutional layers and two fully connected layers.
+\paragraph{Neural Controllers} The controller has two convolutional layers and two fully connected layers.
 Given an input image $I_t$, either a real camera frame or a synthesized world-model image, the controller outputs the control input $u_t = C(I_t)$.
-Since controller design is not the focus of this paper, full architecture details are deferred to the appendix.